The Best, Juiciest Oven-Baked Baby Back Ribs (Easy, Too!)

 This post may contain affiliate links.
 Please read my disclosure policy.

-The best ribs you’ve ever made?
-Let me qualify that.
-These are the only ones I know how to make, which make them the best I’ve ever made.
-That said, this recipe takes five minutes to prepare.
-Yes, that’s correct.
-Five minutes.
-But what emerges from the oven — a juice-filled package of falling-off-the-bone baby back ribs, perfectly crisped on the exterior — tastes like a day’s worth of work toiling over a coal-filled bbq pit.
+What’s more, the recipe takes five minutes to prepare.
+Yes, five minutes.
+But after a long, slow roast, what emerges from the oven — a juice-filled package of falling-off-the-bone baby back ribs, perfectly crisped on the exterior — tastes like a day’s worth of toiling over a coal-filled BBQ pit.

 Sweet.
 Smokey.
 Salty.
 Delicious.
-If these aren’t the best ribs you’ve ever prepared, they’re damn good ribs at the very least.
+If these aren’t the best ribs you’ve ever prepared, they’ll be damn close.
+Served alongside this perfect cornbread, you have a crowd-pleasing menu on your hands.

 PS: Favorite Roast Chicken and Pan-Seared New York Strip with Balsamic-Caper Sauce